frasermince/evergreen/Output/Muzero.md

 So in short we are doing a simple tradeoff between total number of actions taken and how many times our action has been taken.

 ### PUCB

 [PUCB](http://gauss.ececs.uc.edu/Workshops/isaim2010/papers/rosin.pdf) is an evolution of the UCB algorithms that uses contextual information as a predictor during action selection specifically in the environment of Go.
 The purpose of this change is to reduce the worst case regret of action selection.
 Regret is a measure of how costly it is to choose a suboptimal action and is calculated by taking the value of the optimal action minus the value of the action taken.
 If you want the exact formula for UCT regret and PUCB regret I suggest you check out their [respective](http://ggp.stanford.edu/readings/uct.pdf) [papers](http://gauss.ececs.uc.edu/Workshops/isaim2010/papers/rosin.pdf).

-There are a lot of proofs in this paper that are not too relevant for our interests but the main thing we do care about is it introduced the idea of using a probablity distribution as a predictor to bias which actions we take.
+There are a lot of proofs in this paper that are not too relevant for our interests but the main idea we do care about that is introduced is the idea of using a probablity distribution as a predictor to bias which actions we take.
 This becomes directly relevant in the modified (and now renamed) pUCT rule in Muzero.

 ### Muzero Selection